Southern Yakutia (Sakha)

 evening a festive one.
 He exhibited genuine warmth as he received them.
 Even

-deteriorating state of affairs in the land.
+concerns about the deteriorating state of affairs in the land.

-Georgia, Adzarians, Azeris, Chuvashes, Turkmenians, Kirziks, Uzbeks,
+Adzarians, Azeris, Chuvashes, Turkmen, Kyrgyzes, Uzbeks, Karakalpaks, Yakuts,

-Karakalpaks, Yakuts, Kazakhs, Kumyks, Uighurs, Tatars, Bashkirs, Tuvans,
+Kazakhs, Kumyks, Uighurs, Tatars, Bashkirs, Tuvans, Karachays and Balkars.
+Also

-Karachays and Balkars.
-Also present were some of the little peoples of the
+present were some of the little peoples of the North—the resilient Turanian

-also accepted greetings from Georgians, Armenians, Abkhazians, Chechens,
+Georgians, Armenians, Abkhazians, Chechens, Balkars, Ossetes, Karbadinians,

-Caucasus.
-He was a lot more emotional when he received the Baltic guests—the
+several other nationalities from the Caucasus.
+He was a lot more emotional when

-from the few Jews, Germans, Greeks, Magyars, Gypsies, Kurds, Serbs, Bulgars, and Koreans—all nationalities without
+emotion from the few Jews, Germans, Greeks, Magyars, Gypsies, Kurds, Serbs, Bulgars, and Koreans—all nationalities without

 The last man left Boris Petrenkov’s home in high spirits